mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     of, times
     ...

-We'll read in a file, split each line by commas, then perform a groupby operation.
+We read in a file, split each line by commas, and then perform a groupby operation.